Kitware/minerva/README.md

     grunt

-- change the encrypt_key value in Minerva's `minerva.dist.cfg` file, located in the server/conf directory.
+- copy the `minerva.dist.cfg` file, located in the server/conf directory, to `minerva.local.cfg` in that same directory.
+Any property in `minerva.local.cfg` will take precedent over any property with the same name in `minerva.dist.cfg`.
-The key needs to be a 32 byte url-safe base-64 encoded string.
+Change the `encrypt_key` value in `minerva.local.cfg` file; the value should be a 32 byte url-safe base-64 encoded string.
 You can either replace the existing string with one of equal length, using letters and numbers, and ending with an '=', or generate one within python with the following code::

 ```